LEADERSHIP

 Joseph Karolchik, MS, PMP

-CEO & Co-Founder
+President & Co-Founder

 Joseph (Joe) Karolchik is the President and managing partner of Nteligen®.
 Since co-founding the company in 2010 with John and Jerry, he has led the business from a startup venture to becoming an industry expert in reducing the risk of sharing information for national defense.
 Under his leadership, Nteligen® has formed partnerships with Government agencies and cybersecurity vendors to create policies and technology that support critical data movement in secure, managed environments.

-From the start, Joe’s career has been dedicated to supporting national defense through his work with government agencies and the DoD.
+From the start, Joe’s career has been dedicated to supporting national defense through his work with government agencies and the DOD.
 As a software engineer in his early career, he developed applications for satellite telemetry processing, signal collection, data analysis, and training to support analysts.
 He got started in cybersecurity by leading a research team to build an information security and analysis system that was awarded multiple U.S. and international patents.
 Continuing to specialize in cybersecurity solutions, he developed security software for interactive voice response, telecommunication systems, and networking devices.
 Eventually, he took over engineering leadership for a custom hardware enhancement manufacturer.

 His career experiences motivated Joe to start a business that could make a focused and meaningful contribution to the defense industry.
 Nteligen® was co-founded around developing cross-domain solutions (CDS) that led the industry’s efforts to move data between networks and users with widely varying security concerns.
 Many of the company’s early developments have become exemplars for today’s CDS industry.
 The business expanded its focus to understanding, managing, and reducing the risk of sharing information to encompass new technology research and evaluation of innovative cybersecurity products.
 The key concept behind Nteligen®’s business is called Proactive Cyber Threat MitigationTM, which defines the full lifecycle of secure information sharing.